Skip to content

 A bit confusing?
 Let me rephrase it.

 Imagine that the Internet is like a river.
-If you try to pour on that river a bit of red paint (the unencrypted internet connection) anyone can see the paint flowing, where it started. and where it will end up.
+If you try to pour a bit of red paint (the unencrypted internet connection) on that river, anyone can see the paint flowing where it started and where it will end up.

 5+1 reasons why you should use a VPN while traveling